ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addinganemployeefromexcel.md

 __Manage client users__ – This will give the user permission to add client users.

-__Edit the shared address book__ – This will give user’s permission to edit the users within the shared address book.
+__Edit the shared address book__ – This will give user's permission to edit the users within the shared address book.

 __Change his/her password__ – This will give the user permission to change their password.